snowplow/documentation/docs/recipes/recipe-data-structures-in-git/index.md

 * We have seen how snowplow-cli can be used to work with data structures from the command line
 * We have applied that knowledge to build github workflows which support automated validation and publication

-## What you might want to do next

-Start to think about how you could integrate snowplow-cli into your own workflows.
-If you have any ideas or come across any problems then we would love to hear about them, please reach out via discourse.